emilyeserven/emilyeserven.github.io/_posts/2016-10-19-new-haven-hackathon-2016-pre.markdown

 The slides we used for our presentation at the hackathon are here: [https://docs.google.com/presentation/d/1gzuCubRaOQYThq2Z6GLYX9FpUaGOzx5r6JIKfxzWpLA/edit#slide=id.gd9c453428_0_16](https://docs.google.com/presentation/d/1gzuCubRaOQYThq2Z6GLYX9FpUaGOzx5r6JIKfxzWpLA/edit#slide=id.gd9c453428_0_16)

+## Development

+The web app was built using AngularJS, HTML, CSS, [Scriptr](https://www.scriptr.io/), and Google Maps Directions API.
+The HTML/CSS and JS were developed concurrently.
+As the JS was being initially researched and written, the HTML layout with all the necessary elements was built out.
+Development moved from the 'Organizer' screen and then to the 'Participant' screen.

+The biggest initial block in development was the CORS permissions.
+Since the localhost testing environment wasn't allowed, initial testing showed nothing being returned from scriptr.

+***Note:*** *If the app does not work, it is due to the Maps API token expiring.*

+## Design

+One of the key features of the app is the fact that it lacks visual clutter and has a good user experience.

+**Organizer Screen** - The three organizer fields were featured the most prominently, as they will be the only thing a returning user needs to use.
+We added icons to the right side of each field, although it seems this actually confused users more (they thought the icons were clickable).

+**Participant Screen** - Since the sole input need from the participant is their location, the input area for that information is emphasized in a blue box, separating it visually from the rest of the content.
+The changing information (train terminal, time, and date) is bold to allow the user to scan it more easily.

+Since this application was only tested in Chrome, there are definite differences in how the input fields are handled between browsers.
+Some contain specific structure for how dates and time are formatted while others do not.
+Due to lack of time, we were not able to make accommodations for the differences.

 ## The People

 ![NewHavenHack2](../../../../assets/images/blog/nhvhack-2.jpg "Our hackathon-end photo.")